College of Education, Health, and Human Services

 History of the College

 Shortly after UM-Dearborn opened in 1959, a small teacher certification program was added to the liberal arts division.
 By 1969 the teacher certification program had grown into one of the largest academic departments on the campus.
-During 2012-13, the Regents of the University of Michigan authorized the addition of the Department of Health and Human Services (HHS), and the creation of the College of Education, Health, and Human Services (CEHHS).
+During 2012-13, the Regents of the University of Michigan authorized the creation of the College of Education, Health, and Human Services.

 Undergraduate Degree Programs

-At the College of Education, Health, and Human Services (CEHHS), our undergraduate programs help develop the skills and experiences to both transform your life and make a difference in your community.
-With a wide variety of undergraduate programs including, Bachelor of Arts, Bachelor of Science, minors, and certificates.
-Whether preparing for careers in child life, public health, social work, or medicine or focused on education with degrees such as Instructional Technology, Children and Families, or teacher certification, students have the opportunity to select the ways in which they hope to improve their world.
+At the College of Education, Health, and Human Services, our undergraduate programs help develop the skills and experiences to transform your life and empower you to make a difference in your community.
+Whether you're preparing for careers in child life, public health, sports management, social work, medicine, instructional design or education, you have the opportunity to select the ways in which you hope to improve the world.

 For a listing of undergraduate offerings and opportunities, see our Undergraduate Programs page.